AhmedHoussamBouzine/bah/README.md

-# Bah - A Simple Programming Language
+# Bah - A Simple Programming Language Implementation

 Bah is a simple programming language implemented to explore and understand how a programming language works, specifically focusing on the Lexer, Parser, and Interpreter components.